Liver Shunt 101

 What is “liver shunt” and why should ALL Irish Wolfhound puppies be tested before going to their new homes?

 Getting an Irish Wolfhound puppy is exciting!
 There are all sorts of new things to learn, and one of those is what a liver shunt is (also called PSS for portosystemic shunt), and why it is important to test Wolfhound puppies.
-A simple and inexpensive blood test that the breeder has done about 8-9 weeks of age can tell the breeder, and you, if the puppy has this deformity before the puppy goes to their new home.
+A simple blood test that the breeder has done after 9 weeks of age can tell the breeder, and you, if the puppy has this deformity before the puppy goes to their new home.

 The liver is a highly complex organ with vital functions.
 It filters blood and removes toxins that are created during the normal digestion of food.
 During pregnancy, the mother’s liver does all of the work for the puppies.
 Blood vessels bypass or “shunt” around the puppy liver and allow the blood to be detoxified by the mother’s liver.
 Shortly after birth, these vessel shunts naturally close allowing blood to flow through the puppy’s liver.
 A normal puppy’s liver now takes over the detoxification process.